 Form 7: Large Appliance 125% Leak Reporting is required when a large appliance has leaked 125% or more of its full charge in one calendar year (Jan.
 1st – Dec.
 31st).
 This report must be submitted by the FSU Air Resource Manager electronically to firstname.lastname@example.org by March 1st of the subsequent year and describe all efforts to identify leaks and repair the appliance.

 Additional documents that need to be submitted along with this report include: All records of maintenance (all instances of Form 1), records of all initial leak verification tests (all instances of Form 2), and records of all follow-up leak verification tests (all instances of Form 3).
 For more information, see the Code of Federal Regulations, Title 40, §82.166 – Reporting and recordkeeping requirements for leak repair.

-Form 8: Transfer of Custody is required for the transfer of custody of any small refrigerant-containing appliances owned by Florida State University to an approved, EPA Certified vendor.
+Form 8 & Form 9: Transfer of Custody of Small Appliance and Certification of Refrigerant Recovery from Small Appliance is required for the transfer of custody of any small refrigerant-containing appliances owned by Florida State University to an approved, EPA Certified vendor.
 Specifically, it confirms that these appliances have not yet had the refrigerant recovered from them, and that any future recovery, reclamation, or disposal of refrigerant from any of these devices is now the responsibility of the vendor.
 Further, it confirms that when recovery, reclamation, or disposal of refrigerant from any of these appliances is conducted, it will be conducted by an EPA certified technician and disposed of/used in a manner compliant with EPA regulations.